camalot/camalot.common/README.md

 ###Attributes (Camalot.Common.Mvc.Attributes)
 * AjaxOnly : The Action is only to be called via ajax.
 * NoCache : The Action will not be cached.
 This is good to use with AjaxOnly.
-* Compress : If the browsers supports it, the respose will be gzipped or commpressed using DEFLATE.
+* Compress : If the browsers supports it, the response will be gzipped or compressed using DEFLATE.
 * AjaxValidateAntiForgeryToken : This allows you to post JSON via ajax, and pass an Anti-Forgery Token along in the request headers.
 This can be used if you are posting normally with a Form as well.